thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

   :width: 6cm
   :height: 8cm

+  |prob_image|.
 Probability image for the matching kernel's displacement.

 Each point in the probability image is created by using normalized cross correlation to compare the RF data in the matching kernel from the